What is Future Directions (FDC)?

 A small project is a Future Directions effort to coordinate collaboration across IEEE members in academia, industry, and government to further development of a particular technology or application space.
 The goal of a small project is to gauge the interest of the community so that we may pursue activities in this arena either on the same scale or at an increased level.
 If the community supports these projects, then they may be promoted to a fully fledged Future Directions Initiative.

-Small Projects In the Works
+Small Projects In the Works and/or Completed

 The new IEEE Environmental Engineering Project intends to create an interdisciplinary forum for the community interested in the area of environmental engineering; including components in various S/Cs which are using our technologies and methodologies but are not yet embraced by our IEEE communities.